suhithr/blog/about.md

 ---

 <p class="message">
   Hey there!
 This is my blog.
-Sometimes I write stuff.
+I write stuff.
 </p>

-Thanks for reading!